hasii2011/oglio/README.md

 [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org).

-While I do not advocate for all the issues listed there I do not like that a company like Microsoft may profit from open source projects.
+While I do not advocate for all the issues listed there, I do not like that a company like Microsoft may profit from open source projects.

 I continue to use GitHub because it offers the services I need for free.
-But, I continue to monitor their terms of service.
+But I continue to monitor their terms of service.

-Any use of this project's code by GitHub Copilot, past or present, is done without my permission.
-I do not consent to GitHub's use of this project's code in Copilot.
+I do not consent to any use of this project's code by the GitHub Copilot project it is done without my permission.